ice4prince/Cmai/README.md

 ## Round-2 Training ##

-In the release of version 1.1.0, we updated Cmai to included the prediction of BCR-anchored pairs, which ranks the target antigen in a bunch of background antigens.
-The new version includes the original trained model for antigen anchored data and a new trained model for BCR anchored data.
-If not defined, both of the two directions will be predicted and output in the merged outputs, with the maximum and average scores attached for the two ranks.
-There are options to run single-anchor prediction by **--backBCR_only** for antigen anchored data and **--backAntigen_only** for BCR anchored data.
+In version 1.0, we only trained Cmai with the antigen as the anchor and contrasted between positive and negative binding BCRs.
+When Cmai 1.0 generates predictions, it also always uses the query antigen as the anchor, and tests different BCRs against the antigen (this is how we calculated rank%).
+In version 1.1.0, we updated Cmai to include with the other direction of contrast, where the BCR serves as the anchor, and the antigens will be compared for their binding towards the query BCR.
+Again, the training, validation and application of Cmai in this direction all follow this pattern.
+This updated version incorporates the original trained model (antigen as anchor) alongside a newly trained model (BCR as anchor).
+By default, predictions are performed for both directions, and the merged outputs include rank% (antigen anchor), rank% (BCR anchor), maximum/average rank% of both directions.
+Additionally, options are available for just generating predictions for each direction: **--backBCR_only** for antigen-anchored data and **--backAntigen_only** for BCR-anchored data.

-The validations were conducted for Cmai version 1.1 with the ROC Curves presenting below:
+Validation of Cmai version 1.1 was conducted, with the results visualized in the ROC curves presented below.

 ![Antigen-anchored data](Z:\shared\BCR_antigen\code\Cmai\archive\R2_Antigen_ROC_Curve.png)

 ![BCR-anchored data](Z:\shared\BCR_antigen\code\Cmai\archive\R2_BCR_ROC_Curve.png)

+Strikingly and very interestingly, we found that the branch of Cmai that is trained with the antigen as the anchor would also perform better for the validation data where the antigens serve as the anchor (query an antigen’ s binding towards a set of BCRs), and that the branch of Cmai that is trained with the BCR as the anchor would also perform better for the validation data where the BCRs serve as the anchor (query a BCR’ s binding towards a set of antigens).
+This result makes sense as the behavior of Cmai in application would be influenced by how it is trained.
+And it also gives us a hint of how Cmai (and its future improved versions) should be applied.
+Namely, the antigen-anchor Cmai will be more helpful for antibody design and optimization, where we have one query antigen and need to find a good/better binding BCR.
+On the other hand, the BCR-anchor Cmai would be more helpful for antigen discovery and vaccine development, where the goal is to identify the binding target of an antibody in question.
+Additionally, the average or maximum of rank%s of both directions should probably be employed in situations where the objective is to identify the binding antigen-BCR pairs from a set of candidate BCRs and a set of candidate antigens.